-In 2022, Switzerland invested approx. CHF 18.8 million in the mine action area.
+In 2023, Switzerland invested approx. CHF 35.3 million in the mine action area.
 These resources were spent to clear mines, assist victims, raise awareness about the risks posed by mines, cluster munition remnants and other explosive remnants of war (ERW), strengthen local capacities, as well as promote the respect of international commitments such as the ones against the use of anti-personnel mines and cluster munitions.

-Switzerland's engagement in international co-operation and assistance in 2022 was based on its Mine Action Strategy 2016-2022.
-A follow-up document, the Action Plan on Mine Action 2023-2026, was published on 4 April 2023 and replaced the strategy 2016-2022.
+Switzerland's engagement in international co-operation and assistance in 2023 was based on its Action Plan 2023-2026 on Mine Action.
 This constitutes the fifth strategic document of Switzerland in this field.
 It defines a whole-of-government approach and comprehensively addresses the threats posed by anti-personnel mines, cluster munitions and other explosive ordnance.
 Switzerland is active both at policy and operational level.